-With these important caveats in place, we use this paper to explore the costs and resource-allocation strategies that have emerged in today's online-learning landscape.
+With these important caveats in place, we explore the costs and resourceallocation strategies that have emerged in today's online-learning landscape.
 We present average cost figures for both virtual and blended models (for definitions, see "Types of Models," below).
-The goal of this paper is to articulate the size and range of the critical cost drivers for online schools in comparison to traditional brickand-mortar schools, in order to understand how cost categories have the potential to change when technology is used in the classroom.
+Our goal is to articulate the size and range of the critical cost drivers for online schools versus those for traditional brick-andmortar schools, in order to understand how cost categories have the potential to change when technology is used in the classroom.
 The information presented here results from interviews with more than fifty entrepreneurs, policy experts, and school leaders.
 These interviews informed the set of estimates regarding the cost of virtual and blended schools across a number of categories.
-As always, in a nascent, everchanging field like online learning, we emphasize that these figures represent at most a helpful starting point, rather than a definitive answer.
+As is always the case in a nascent, ever-changing field, the figures for online learning are not definitive but represent at most a helpful starting point.

 Before diving into the discussion of cost, it is worth sharing a few observations about the historic productivity of education technology.
-Long before our latest wave of online learning and digital innovations, school districts spent enormous sums to equip classrooms with televisions, personal computers, laserdisc systems, VCRs, and more.
+Long before our latest wave of online learning and digital innovations, school districts spent enormous sums to equip classrooms with televisions, personal computers, laser-disc systems, VCRs, and more.
 Decades and billions of dollars later, it is difficult to point to any evidence suggesting that technology has impacted student achievement, graduation rates, or other outcome measures.
-By contrast, while public-education reform has remained frustratingly stagnant, technology has been arguably the major driving force of productivity improvement in many other parts of our economy.
-From investment banks to grocery stores to vacation planning, big and small businesses have used technology to accomplish more with less.
+By contrast, while public education reform has remained frustratingly stagnant, technology has been arguably the major driving force of productivity improvement in many other parts of our economy.
+From investment banks to grocery stores to travel agencies, big and small businesses have used technology to accomplish more with less.
 Why has technology had so little impact on our nation's public schools?
 Technology has been used predominantly to supplement the traditional model-a row of computers in the back of a classroom, or a smart board at the front.
-(For existing schools, the time and costs required to transition to the use of technology as anything but an "add on" are often too difficult.)
+(For existing schools, the time and costs required to transition to the use of technology as anything but an add-on are often too difficult.)
 Meanwhile, the fundamental classroom structure (one teacher standing in front of a group of students) has remained the same for the past fifty-plus years.
-Given the lack of improved student outcomes, this has translated to the same output at greater cost-in other words, reduced productivity.
+Given the lack of improved student outcomes, the addition of technology to classrooms has translated to the same output at greater cost-in other words, reduced productivity.
 In economics, this is known as Baumol's Disease: Too often, labor-intensive organizations increase expenses without improving productivity.1